springload/wagtaildraftail/README.md

 ## Installation

-1. Download this repository and put the `wagtaildraftail` folder in your project.
+1. Download this repository and use `pip install /path/to/wagtaildraftail`
-2. Install the `wagtaildraftail` dependencies
+2. Install `wagtaildraftail` as an app in your Django settings.
-3. Install `wagtaildraftail` as an app in your Django settings.
+3. Add necessary settings to your Django settings (see `wagtaildraftail/example_settings.py`).

 ```python
 INSTALLED_APPS = (